Yokohama Tyres 19545×16 have proved to be a good seller to the younger tyre market and that’s where we missed out in the past.

 I must confess that I have embraced the chance of earning extra profit by fitting for these companies.
 But I have a feeling that we may be “bitten in the bum” by these companies.
 The latest rumor that I picked up.
 Was that the Tesco/Blackcirces combination were going to turn some Tesco sites into tyre fitting operations.
 Similar to Costco’s operations (as an update Michelin tyres have now bought Blackcircles).
 (So to update this then the Tesco-Black Circles deal never happened).

-As I said earlier we Independent Tyre Centres are tough and I am sure that whatever is thrown at us (now including the Corona Virus).
-We will struggle until these things disruptions pass, and we see better days again.
+As I said earlier, we Independent Tyre Centres are tough, and I am sure that whatever is thrown at us (now including the Corona Virus),.
+We will struggle until these disruptions pass, and we will see better days again.

 The Motor Vehicle Tyres (Safety) Regulations 1994.
 Set out minimum safety standards for the supply of part-worn tyres.
 To comply, it is important that you and your staff are fully aware of these Regulations.